|One or more sections on this page provide access to easy-read information - look out for this logo.|

 - Find out if there is a Neighbourhood Watch scheme in your area, and how to get involved.

 - Put a door viewer or peephole in the front door so you can see visitors before opening the door.
+You can also install a door video phone that connects to a display situated in a convenient location or even on your smartphone like Ring.
 If you do not recognise a visitor, keep the chain on the door until they have identified themselves - they should be able to produce an ID card with a photograph and the contact details of the company they work for.

 - Be wary of sales people offering 'special deals' or putting pressure on you to give them money or a cheque at the door.